AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 ---
-title: Create and manage new baselines from the Map console
+title: Create and manage new baseline (Beta) from the Map console
-description: Create and manage new baselines from the map console in Adobe Experience Manager Guides.
-Learn how to create new baselines on the basis of labels and apply filters to the baselines.
+description: Create and manage new baseline (Beta) from the map console in Adobe Experience Manager Guides.
 feature: Authoring, Features of Web Editor, Publishing
 role: User
 ---
-# Create and manage New Baseline from Map console
+# Create and manage new Baseline (Beta) from Map console

 >[!NOTE]
 >
-> This articles applies to New Baseline offering improved performance and stability available with the Experience Manager Guides 2026.03.0 release.
+> This article applies to new Baseline (Beta) offering improved performance and stability available with the Experience Manager Guides 2026.03.0 release.
 To use this baseline, contact the Customer Success Team to have the feature enabled.

 The enhanced Baseline feature introduces a modernized architecture that significantly improves the reliability, performance, and scalability of the AEM Guides baseline workflow.
 By optimizing how baseline data is stored and retrieved, this enhancement delivers faster operations, greater stability, and a more predictable editing experience; especially when working with large and complex document sets.

-## Key Advantages
+## Key advantages

 - Stores only essential baseline data, reducing system overhead
 - Dynamically loads additional content as users scroll